 When compared to fixed-blade heads, mechanical style broadheads fall a little short in the strength department.
 That’s not to say mechanicals aren’t tough.
 A good number of them are.
 However, one should understand that because of their design, the blades on a mechanical head have a greater chance of breaking off than those on a standard fixed-blade head.

 The reason for this is simple.
 The blades on a mechanical broadhead have only one anchor point (near the top of the ferrule).
 Since their design does not allow them to be connected to the base of the ferrule as well as the top (like fixed-blade broadheads), the blades essentially become weaker and easier to bend or even break off.

 This weakness in design makes blade strength even more important when considering a mechanical-style head for hunting purposes.
-Therefore, chose heads made by quality manufacturers who use top-grade materials.
+Therefore, choose heads made by quality manufacturers who use top-grade materials.

 Unlike bullets, broadheads must inflict enough damage to cause death by loss of blood, or asphyxiation (deflation of the lungs).
 As a result, it is vitally important that your arrow drive as deeply into the animal’s body cavity as possible in order to reach the greatest amount of arteries and organs.

 A broadheads penetration potential depends on a variety of things.
 And, while a bow’s draw weight, draw length, and overall arrow weight all play a key role, there are characteristics exclusive to the broadhead itself that also affect how deeply it will penetrate.